-In the case of non-marketable assets, such as credit claims and non-marketable retail mortgagebacked debt instruments (RMBDs), which are not governed by domestic law, specific CCBM solutions have been implemented for their mobilisation.
-These specific assets can be used through the CCBM using a transfer/assignment/pledge or floating charge on behalf of and in the name of the home central bank.
+CCBM using a transfer/assignment/pledge or floating charge on behalf of and in the name of the HCB.
 An ad hoc variant has been implemented to allow the cross-border use of Irish Mortgage-Backed Promissory Notes (MBPNs).
-More information about these procedures can be found in Annex 2.
+More information about these procedures can be found in the Annex.